Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 You may also come across a variation called RASCI, which includes an additional role: ‘Support.’

 This role is for those who assist the person ‘Responsible’ in completing the task.
-While it can be useful in some situations, I generally find that the standard RACI model is sufficient for most projects.
+While it can be helpful in some situations, I generally find that the standard RACI model is sufficient for most projects.

-Well, in reality, they are different.
-This table should clear your doubts –
+This table should clear your doubts:

 Feature Responsible Accountable